minar09/cp-vton-plus/README.md

 4) cloth-mask (binary mask of cloth image, you can generate it with simple pillow/opencv function)
 5) pose (pose keypoints of the person, generate with openpose COCO-18 model )

+### What to do in case of unexpected results
+There are many factors that can make distorted/unexpected results.
+Can you please do the following?

+1) First try the original viton dataset and test pair combinations, check the immediate results and final output.
+Check if they are as expected.
+2) If the original viton results are not as expected, please check the issues raised in github, people found several issues and see how they solved it.
+3) If the original viton test results are as expected, then run your custom test sets and check the immediate results and debug where its going wrong.
+4) If you are testing with custom images then check the github repository readme and related issues on how to run with custom images.

+Its difficult to understand your issue from only single image/output.
+As I mentioned, there are various factors.
+Please debug yourself step by step and see where its going wrong.
+Check all the available inputs/outputs visually, and check multiple cases to see if the issue is happening for all cases.
+Good luck to you!

 ## Citation
 Please cite our paper in your publications if it helps your research: